-Workshops are available in one-day and three-day formats.
+Workshops are available in one-day and three-day formats for individuals or groups.

 - THREE-DAY WORKSHOP